 SIGNAL LOSS: the proportion of the signal loss.
 If it is larger than 10%, analysis results cannot be acquired.
 CONTRACTIONS: the contraction time during analysis.
-BASAL HEART RATE: the average FHR in 10 minutes when it is not influenced by fetal movement or contractions.
-ACCELERATIONS: the acceleration time, including the acceleration with amplitude larger than 10bpm and lasts more than 10 seconds, and the acceleration with amplitude larger than 15bpm and lasts more than 15 seconds.
+BASAL HEART RATE: the average FHR in 10 minutes when it is not influenced by fetal movement or contractions. the acceleration time: ACCELERATIONS: <32 weeks, including the acceleration with amplitude larger than 10bpm and lasts more than 10 seconds, \geq 32 weeks the acceleration with amplitude larger than 15bpm and lasts more than 15 seconds.
 DECELERATIONS: the deceleration time.
 SHORT TERM VARIATION: the short-term variation analysis result.
 LONG TERM VARIATION: the long-term variation analysis result.
 ANALYSIS START: the start time of the analysis.
 ANALYSIS END: the finishing time of the analysis.